WEEFAA/tweetur/README.md

 	init()
 ```

-On the example above, we call 'authenticate' method to authenticate our app and then call 'users/show.json' endpoint.
-Notice that there's a '.json' extension on the passed paramter, it is because twitter defined it like that to distinguish which type of data they should return to the request.
+On the example above, we called 'authenticate' method to authenticate our app and then call 'users/show.json' endpoint with Tweetur **get** method.
+Notice that there's a '.json' extension on the endpoint parameter, it is because twitter defined it like that to distinguish what type of data to return as the response to the request.

 NOTE: Not appending '.json' extension on the endpoint will not throw an error, Tweetur will try to return the fetched data as it is.

-TIP: Always check the URL of the endpoint you're calling, most of Twitter endpoints follows this convention.
+>Always check the URL of the endpoint you're calling, most of Twitter endpoints follows this convention.

-You can achieve the same request above without using promises, through 'callbacks'.
+You can achieve the same request above without using promises through 'callbacks'.
 However, using callbacks is highly discourage to avoid convoluted codes that are hard to follow and debug if there are multiple requests after requests also known as callback hell.
 To use callbacks, you could pass in a callback function as a third parameter.

 ```javascript
 		const app = new Tweetur(<my_config>)